mikulleo/RestbusSim-Converter/README.md

 - ` parserPy.py `

-  CAPL parser with subsequent translation to WinWrap Basic
+  CAPL parser with subsequent translation to WinWrap Basic and/or C

+### Reaction on received messages in C

+- `socketCan.h`, `socketCan.c`

+  Set up of the connection over CAN bus

+- `reverse_gear/sent_rcv_libev.c`

+  Example of shifting the reverse gear by using receiving and sending messages using libev

+- `eventsHandler/msgEvents.c`

+  Code for handling received messages - switch statements is automatically generated during translation from CAPL

 ## CAPL conversion - usage